pipme/pipme.github.io/_posts/2020-04-25-cantor-pairing.md

 comments: true
 ---

 One surprising fact from set theory is that integers and rational numbers have the same cardinality as natural numbers.
 This can be proved by a standard trick named diagonal progression invented by Cantor.
 The underlying function is the Cantor pairing function.
-Yesterday I was writing codes to hash two integers and the Cantor pairing function turns out to be a neat way.
+Yesterday I was writing codes to hash two integers and using the Cantor pairing function turns out to be a neat way.

 Formally, the Cantor pairing function $\pi$ is defined as: